seblegall/blog/content/post/organization/shipping-fast-and-maintaining-high-code-quality.md

 - Depending on the state of the squad AND the community, is senior enough. (if the team and the community already count a large part of senior engineers, it's off to hire people with less experience)
 - Depending on the state of the squad AND the community, is tech or product minded.

-With that in mind, we conscientiously hire people that fits in the global organization and the outcome we expect from it: ship fast AND maintain high code quality.
+With that in mind, we conscientiously hire people that fit in the global organization and the outcome we expect from it: ship fast AND maintain high code quality.